 Keep these tips in mind as you work to build up your agency’s offerings in this area:

-- Offer specialized content creation that includes expert interviews as well as relatable blog posts for reaching patients with limited experience in this area.
+- Offer specialized content creation that includes expert interviews as well as relatable blog posts for reaching patients with limited experience

 - Leverage social media platforms to create points of engagement with patients and medical professionals.